-Current research areas Biological Oceanography, Environmental Microbiology, Biogeochemistry, Waterborne Pathogen, and Climate Change.
+Current research interests Biological Oceanography, Microbiome, Biogeochemistry, and Climate Solutions.

-I received my Ph.D. from Duke Marine Lab.
-My PhD research focused on the cyanobacterium Prochlorococcus, the smallest but most abundant phytoplankton in the ocean.
+I received my B.S. in Biology/Geology (double major) from Peking University in China and Ph.D. in Marine Science and Conservation from Nicholas School of the Environment at Duke University.
+My doctoral research focused on the cyanobacterium Prochlorococcus, the smallest but most abundant photosynthetic organisms in the ocean.
 I established a method to measure the genotype specific growth rates using ribosomal RNA contents, and related the growth rates to different environmental variables in tropical and subtropical oceans.

-Since my postdoc training, I have been working intensively with the polar ocean systems.
-I study how microbial communities (both autotrophs and heterotrophs) and their interactions influence carbon exports measured by the underway O2/Ar method.
-I am currently building a FARACAS (Cassar et al., 2018) to measure N2 fixation underway.
-My research is at the nexus of high-throughput molecular biology and high-resolution biogeochemistry.
-Combining these two directions provides me with unique tools to explore the mechanisms of carbon exports.
-And our findings benefit other fields such as biogeochemical modeling, food web dynamics, and ecosystem conservation.
+I have been working intensively with the polar ocean systems.
+I study how microbial community, both autotrophs and heterotrophs, interact as consortia to drive biological carbon exports.
+I am currently building a FARACAS (cavity ring down spectroscopy) (Cassar et al., 2018) to measure N2 fixation continuously.
+My research is at the nexus of high-throughput molecular biology (omics) and high-resolution biogeochemistry.
+Combining these two directions provides me with unique tools to explore the mechanisms of microbial driven carbon and nitrogen cycles.
+More broadly, these insights contribute to biogeochemical modeling, food web dynamics, and ecosystem conservation—advancing our ability to understand and protect our environments in a changing climate.

 Field projects: